Skip to content

 Zhi Ye – “Purple” Puerh

-This article is just an overview meant to inspire further exploration.
+This article is a brief overview meant to inspire further exploration.
 I find the best way to discover the different cultivars is to look them up each time you try a new one.
 There is no better way to learn than to taste your way through them all.

 Additional Resources